inkstitch/inkstitch/collections/_tutorial/en/color_blending.md

 ## How is varying row spacing achieved ?

 Setting *End row spacing* parameter allows for a varying row spacing fill.
-Looking perpendicularly to the fill angle, the  row spacing starts at *spacing between rows*  and ends up at *end row spacing*, varying linearly in between.
+Looking perpendicularly to the fill angle, the  row spacing starts at *spacing between rows* value  and ends up at *end row spacing* value, varying linearly in between.

 The two gradient blocks the `Convert to gradient blocks` stacks on each subshape have same *spacing between rows* and *end row spacing* but opposite fill angles, therefore achieving the gradient effect.
 The actual values of these parameters depends on the initial parameters of the shape, aiming to respect the overall row spacing.

 ## Tweaking the result

 Using the extension instead of manually creating the subshapes and the gradient blocks is a huge time saver.
 You may carefully change the values of *spacing between rows* and *end row spacing* to achieve a different blending effect, but be aware of possible density issue, as you are filling each subshape twice.

+Remember that density is the inverse of *spacing between rows*.
+If you aim to a given overall *spacing between rows* **sbr** (both colors included), then the sum of the inverse of the  *spacing between rows* of the two gradient blocs must be equal to **1/sbr**, as well as the sum of the inverse of their
+*end row spacing*.

 These is part of a file containing 100 rectangles each covered by a red varying spacing fill and a blue varying spacing fill, for different values of the parameters